 While bullying doesn’t cause suicide, a stressful environment and persistent, emotional victimization can increase a person’s risk of suicide.
-If you or someone you know is in emotional distress or suicidal crisis, please call the Lifeline at 1-800-273-TALK (8255).
+If you or someone you know is in emotional distress or suicidal crisis, please call, text or chat with the crisis line at 988.

 Learn How to Prevent Bullying

 StopBullying.gov contains tools and resources to help to prevent bullying.
 This website emphasizes action steps individuals can take to prevent and stop bullying in their schools and communities.
 It also features easy-to-use tools and resources for community leaders, young people and families, including: